-A factor is a input for a experiment that can change the output when variating.
-Its like a dimmer (a factor) of a lamp when turning the knob the brightness of the lamp changes.
+A factor is an input for a experiment that can influence the output when variating.
+Its like a dimmer (factor) of a lamp when turning the knob the brightness of the lamp changes.

 Why use a complex DOE instead of the standard approach?

 With the classical approach only one input factor is changed to determine the influence of it on the output with a DOE more than one input is changed to see the influence of multiple factors on the output.

 So the answer is to reduce the amount of experiments.

 As visible in the below table with a classical approach with 16 tests 1 factor is examined and with a DOE approach 4.
 With an other matrix this could be even more!